 Point Loma Marina is a new addition to San Diego with its metropolitan design and homey feel.
 Cozily nestled below the foothills of Point Loma, it is only minutes to the main bay and features a few shops, restaurants, a fully-stocked tackle store, plus boat rentals are nearby.
 There is a small grassy area between the buildings for you to relax and enjoy the atmosphere.

-I did a blog on the Point Loma Marina a few years back but didn’t walk as far as Driscoll’s Wharf.
+I wrote a blog on the Point Loma Marina a few years back but didn’t walk as far as Driscoll’s Wharf.
 Being on a parking time limit, we didn’t get a chance to explore as far as we would have liked.
 This time we strolled along the sidewalk all the way to the end which is nearer to the main San Diego Bay.

 An Imaginary Line